Obstetrics & Gynecology (OBGY)

 OBGY 4001.
 Obstetrical Externship.
 4 Credit Hours.

-This selective offers training and experience in the care of complicated and normal pregnancies and exposure to advanced obstetric techniques.
-It is designed primarily as a preparatory subinternship for students anticipating residency in Obstetrics and Gynecology.
-The student will have the opportunity to be an integral member of the obstetric service and function at the junior intern level under the supervision of the Obstetric Faculty and Chief Resident.
-Opportunity for direct participation in labor and delivery, outpatient clinics (high risk and routine), operative obstetrics, and obstetric sonography is provided.
-The student is required to attend patient-care conferences and didactic teaching rounds directed by the Obstetric Faculty, and will be required to give one seminar presentation.
-Additional prerequisite for non-HSC students is rank in the upper half of one's medical school class.
+This 4 week selective offers training and experience in the care of complicated and normal pregnancies and exposure to advanced obstetric techniques.
+It is designed primarily as a preparatory sub-internship for students anticipating residency in obstetrics and gynecology, and is primarily an inpatient course.
+The student will have the opportunity to be an integral member of the obstetric service and function at the junior intern level under the supervision of the obstetric faculty and residents.
+Opportunity for direct participation in labor and delivery, outpatient clinics (maternal-fetal medicine, diabetes, high-risk OB), operative obstetrics, and obstetric sonography is provided.
+The student is required to attend patient care conferences, didactic sessions, teaching rounds, and obstetric quality improvement conferences.
+The student will be required to give one formal seminar presentation on an obstetric clinical topic, and will participate in call on labor and delivery.

 OBGY 4007.
 Obstetric/Gynecology Research.
 4 Credit Hours.